primatejs/primate/docs/guide/project-structure.md

 its [default configuration][default-config].
 If it exists, Primate will merge your custom configuration with the defaults, using properties you set to override defaults.
-Refer to the [configuration](/guide/configuration) section for in-depth review of all options.
+Refer to the [configuration](/guide/configuration) section for an in-depth review of all options.

 ## package.json